.

 REGISTRATION:

-“Sign me up for Carey’s SOMATICS workshop.”
+“Sign me up for Carey’s SOMATICS workshop on October 9-10.”

 > You’ll receive a PayPal invoice from Wailani Farm, LLC via email for the fee, which you can pay with a debit or credit card